nicholaswmin/fsm/README.md

 ## Arguments

-Transition methods can pass variadic arguments to relevant hooks:
+Transition methods can pass variadic arguments to relevant hooks [^2]:

 ```js
 const turnstile = new FSM({